dallas-hall/kode-kloud-engineer/linux-system-administrator/databases/mariadb-troubleshooting.md

-# Install SELinux
+# Troubleshooting MariaDB

 ## Task

 > There is a critical issue going on with the Nautilus application in Stratos DC.
 The production support team identified that the application is unable to connect to the database.
-After digging into the issue, the team found that mariadb service is down on the database server.<br><br>Look into the issue and fix it.
+After digging into the issue, the team found that mariadb service is down on the database server.Look into the issue and fix it.

 ## Preliminary Steps